MrSnickers/Blog/blog.md

 October 22 2013

 Today was a plain text kind of day.
 It just seemed to turn out that way.
 Along with the general workshop on Git I also learned such fantastic things as how to scoot around in the terminal while keeping my mouse in my bag.
-Splat+Tab is a good friend and is by far the best way to switch between Sublime and the terminal while I try check my work on the Ruby Assesment.
+Splat+Tab is a good friend and is by far the best way to switch between Sublime and the terminal while I try check my work on the Ruby Assessment.

 October 21 2013